yegor256/blog/_posts/2014/oct/2014-10-20-how-we-write-product-vision.md

 I am ready to pay $250,000 for something awesome and you're telling me that you've only got ten lines for it?
 Huh?"

-{% quote Don't allow your client to force you to bloat the Product Vision %}
+{% quote Don't allow your client to force you to bloat the Product Vision. %}

 To work around this situation, split the client's documentation into two parts.
 The first part will fit into the Product Vision document; the second one